bytecodealliance/rfcs/accepted/cranelift-egraph.md

 The key relevant facts here are:

-- An e-graph lets us build expressions out of *nodes*, each of which contains references to other nodes.
+- An e-graph lets us build expressions out of *nodes*, each of which contains references to other (classes of) nodes.
 This is very much like a sea-of-nodes IR.

 - An e-graph lets us equate one node with another, such that when we examine the value (eclass ID), we can see both nodes and eventually